 Being a small kid in those days, this house of wonder was safe to occupy for an entire day in the care of the whoever wandered around in the dark.
 These places became my weekend babysitters.

+For the price of a few pennies, one could watch the a series of movies and news reels and occasional live performances of organ players or local disc jockeys.
+To the ones my age, this was the place to hang out on weekends getting thrilled, horrified, educated, and mostly entertained while staying away from our parents.
 The newsreels that informed my parents of what was happening in the war outside of radio broadcast was updated to the Korean War and natural disasters presented in larger than life black and white flickering images.
 Booming voices through an array of speakers told us the American dream in the most agreeable political manner.
 These were the same impressions that our young minds were being fed while pledging alliance to the flag and christian prayers at ball games.

 Television was also taking over our mush minds at the time, so the movies quickly adapted making heroes of the western gun totting handsome guys who rode horses around the same rock, only fired one shot knocking the gun out of the bad guy's hand and riding off into the sunset.